YES BUT – water based anal lubricant

 Anal play should never be uncomfortable for either person, so while using lubricant is a must, the value of using an anal lube designed to support these more vulnerable tissues is becoming more recognised.
 Experiencing safe and friction free pleasure are our main aims with YES BUT, but it’s not only about the lubricity.
 Vaginal lubricants are designed to be acidic.
 That’s not ok for anal play, and strong chemicals like glycerine and polypropylene glycol are known to damage the lining of the rectum, see study links below.

 *We mentioned osmolality.
 Anal play gets some of our more vulnerable tissues exposed to lubricants, and chemical ingredients that damage these tissues can make STD transmission and HIV in particular, more likely.
 YES BUT has been designed to match these vulnerable tissues in two ways.
-Firstly the pH is balanced to match rectal pH (neutral) not vaginal pH (fairly acidic) and secondly the strength of the ingredients used in YES BUT matches these tissues.
+Firstly the pH is balanced to match rectal pH (neutral) not vaginal pH (fairly acidic) and secondly, the strength of the ingredients used in YES BUT matches these tissues.
 This ingredients’ strength is called Osmolality.
 Two studies that discuss the implications of Lubricant Osmolality in more depth can be downloaded here: (Lubricants & Membrane Disruption & HIV.pdf & Lubricants & Rectal Epithelial Damage & HIV.pdf).
-A more detailed explanation of Osmolality in personal lubricants can be found here.
+Learn more about Osmolality in personal lubricants.

 Ever tried a natural oil based lubricant?
 Not a silicone oil lubricant, but a plant oil lubricant.
 For many of our customers, YES OB plant-oil based natural lubricant quickly becomes their favourite.
 It has a luxurious and sensuous texture, great longevity and superb glide.
 Not suitable for use with condoms, but great for sex toy, water play and intimate massage, as well as for intercourse.